felixhao28/JSCPP/README.md

 	- (dev-side) Reworked testing, now all tests are defined in `test.json`
 	- Fixed a bug related to a.push(b).concat(c) in syntax parser (#1).
 	- Added new tests
+* v1.0.4 (4.2)
+	- Fixed array initialization with 0 issue
+	- Added support for reading string with cin
+	- Member function should not be registered globally
+	- Added new tests
+	- Basic debugging support